dtt101/superhero/README.md

 ## TODO

- * Style detail page
- * Remove loader package and use loading templates
  * Test quality
+ * Add comics for characters to detail page
- * Build better detail page
+ * Add events for characters to detail page
  * About content
  * Deployment